Protect the Integrity of the Passport to the Parks Fund

-Will the Passport to the Parks totally fund the Parks?
+Does the Passport to the Parks totally fund the Parks?

-Is the Passport to the Parks Necessary?
+Is the Passport to the Parks necessary?

 How important are Parks to Connecticut?

 State Parks are an essential part of our state’s natural legacy in many ways.
-If they are allowed, through neglect, to become liabilities rather than assets, the tremendous benefits currently supported by State Parks could be lost.
-An economic study by UConn documented that Connecticut’s state parks and forests generate over $1 billion/year in revenues for the state and support more than 9,000 private sector jobs.
-Furthermore, for every $1 invested in the State Parks, an impressive $38 is returned to State and local coffers.
-Beyond significant economic benefits to the state and local communities, State Parks provide recreation and public health benefits, wildlife habitat, groundwater recharge, and many other irreplaceable ecosystem benefits as well.
-Also, for many economically strapped families in many communities, State Parks and Forests provide the only quality outdoor recreational opportunities available for public use without charge.
+If they are allowed, through neglect, to become liabilities rather than assets, the tremendous benefits currently supported by state parks could be lost.
+An economic study by UConn documented that Connecticut’s state parks and forests generate over $1billion/year in revenues for the state and support more than 9,000 private sector jobs.
+Furthermore, for every $1 invested in the State Parks, an impressive $38 is returned to state and local coffers.
+Beyond significant economic benefits to the state and local communities, State Parks provide recreation and public health benefits, wild-life habitat, groundwater recharge, and many other irreplaceable ecosystem benefits as well.
+Also, for many economically strapped families in many communities, State parks and forests provide the only quality outdoor recreational opportunities available for public use without charge.